CaptEmulation/nitrogen-website/source/docs/concepts/overview.md

 ### Application Environment

 Finally, Nitrogen provides an application environment called [Reactor](reactor.html) that hosts and manages the lifecycle of applications that tie together devices.
-Applications in Nitrogen are written as node.js modules so that they can leverage the broad JavaScript developer base, the rich node.js package ecosystem, and the ability to publish and update them easily.
+Applications in Nitrogen are node.js modules that can leverage the broad JavaScript developer base, the rich node.js package ecosystem, and the ability to publish and update them easily.

 Applications in Nitrogen primarily work with the Nitrogen service with a [JavaScript client library](/docs/nitrogen/index.html).